durierem/ocean/README.md

 that exposes and digs deep into how to build such setups.

-It ends up introducing [dip](https://github.com/bibendi/dip) which fills a role similar to Ocean whilst being far more mature and production ready.
+It ends up introducing [dip](https://github.com/bibendi/dip) which fills a role similar to Ocean whilst being far more mature and production ready but requires an additional configuration file.

 These are the sources of inspiration behind Ocean.